exini/dicom-streams/README.md

 ```
 In this example, we chose to use `DeferToPartFlow` as the core class and mixed in the `TagPathTracking` capability
 which gives access to a `tagPath: TagPath` variable at all times which is automatically updated as the flow progresses.

+### Releasing

+The plugin [sbt-ci-release](https://github.com/olafurpg/sbt-ci-release) is used to manage releasing to Sonatype.
+The
+library is automatically released on each push to the master branch.
+The version is derived from the tag closet to the
+latest commit to master.
+Given this, the following procedure should be used:
+1. Merge develop into master via a new branch
+1. Tag the new release as `vx.y.z`, e.g. using `git tag v3.2.1`, following semantic versioning recommendations
+1. Push tags to origin by `git push --tags`
+1. Push release commit to origin by `git push`, this will trigger the release using the tagged version
+1. From the Github project page, create a new release using the existing release tag describing your changes
+1. Merge master into develop via a new branch

 ### License